OlivierGeorgeon/osoyoo/README.md

 ├── autocat         # The python application
 ├── autocat_enacter # The arduino application
 ├── docs            # Documentation
-├── main.py         # Run this program
+├── main.py         # Run this program on your PC
 └── README.md       # This file.
 Read it all!
 ```

 ## Getting started

+* Move file `docs/first_step/arduino_secrets.h` into folder `autocat_enacter/` and specify your wifi parameters in it.
-* Download the autocat_enacter.ino file to the robot
+* Download file `autocat_enacter.ino` to the robot using the arduino IDE.
-* Check the robot's ip address in the arduino ide terminal
+* Read the robot's IP address in the arduino IDE terminal.
-* Run the autocat python application on your desktop, with the robot's IP adress as an argument
+* Run the python application (`main.py`) on your desktop, providing the robot's IP adress as an argument.

+## Tuning

+Specify the parameters of your robot in the files:
+* `autocat_enacter/Robot_define.h`
+* `autocat/Robot/RobotDefine.py`

 ## More information